 Slip the knotted end through the tab on the swing.

 Tuck the other end of the rope under the knot, but over the tab and pull until taught.

-Push the knot down onto the tab so that the fabric ends up on top of the knot.
+Push the knot down onto the tab so that the fabric is on top of the knot.
 Move to the opposite side of the swing and tie that piece into place.

 Repeat with each remaining piece of rope until all 14 pieces are knotted onto the tabs.

 Add the rope loops onto the pole starting at the top and working your way down.
 Do this for both sides of the swing.